The Importance of Accurate and Effective Communication

 Many claims and disputes arise from anger and frustration related to lack of communication.
 An unreturned phone call or unanswered question can cause a client to become angry and suspect that the broker is not being forthright.
 Therefore, return phone calls as soon as possible and always follow up on a client’s questions and concerns.

 Communicate in person or over the telephone when possible.
-Utilize email and other written communication only to confirm or to follow-up on conversations.
+Utilize email, text and other written communication only to confirm or to follow-up on conversations.

 Finally, documentation plays a key role in defense of a claim or lawsuit.
 Always take the time to follow up important conversations in writing and keep copies to document your disclosures, recommendations and advice.

 Disclosure: This article is of a general nature and reflects only the opinion of the author at the time it was drafted.
 It is not intended as definitive legal advice, and you should not act upon it without seeking independent legal counsel.Tags: communications, tips